"Knights & Pawns"

 "Kid, calm down," Jesse said as he flew in.
 "We're here to help you."

-Andy climbed up onto the game, and wrapped his arms around his knees as he rocked back and forth.
+Andy climbed up on the ski-ball game, and wrapped his arms around his knees as he rocked back and forth.
 "I'm not like you..."

 Victoria, Carol, and Sam arrived just as an alarm went off.